LiamBatiste/Restaurant-Sales-Analysis/README.md

 Overall summary: **store 4904 and 46673 has a more distributed split of takeaway/eat-in amongst convenience/'on-the-go' products such as bottled water, chips and cookies.
 Conversely, stores 12631 and 20974 show only a tiny majority of even the most popular food choices are eaten as takeaway/to-go.**

-Thus, could deals be used to incentivise eating food on the go (discounnts/promotions, bundle deals or more accesible ordering associated with online e.g. curbside pickup or the ability to order ahead of time using a mobile order app or even gamification for to-go orders.
+Thus, could deals be used to incentivise eating food on the go (discounts/promotions, bundle deals or more accesible ordering associated with online e.g. curbside pickup or the ability to order ahead of time using a mobile order app or even gamification for to-go orders.
 Further, both better performing stores for eat-in/to-go split are in california which could indicate cultural customer behaviour or restaurant designs/operating logistics.
 <br></br>

+The next step of this internal benchmarking was to create a dashboard that would
 # Power BI Dashboard:

 https://github.com/user-attachments/assets/fabffaf0-dd14-4817-85e1-e082cb5f8739